Dr Mohamed Khamis

 Dr. Mohamed Khamis is a lecturer (assistant professor) in the School of Computing Science and a member of the Glasgow Interactive SysTems (GIST) research section.
 He received his PhD from Ludwig Maximilian University of Munich (LMU) in Germany.
 He was supervised by Florian Alt, and Andreas Bulling.
 He also worked as a research associate at the German Research Center for Artificial Intelligence (DFKI) in Germany, and at the German University in Cairo (GUC) in Egypt.

-My research interests are at the intersection of Human Computer Interaction, Ubiquitous Computing, and User Privacy and Security.
-In particular, he works in:
+Mohamed's research interests are at the intersection of Human Computer Interaction, Ubiquitous Computing, and User Privacy and Security.

 Mohamed is a program committee member of ACM CHI.
 He was previously a PC member of CHI LBW, PerDis, MUM, and others.
 He is the General co-chair of ACM PerDis 2019.
 He also organized several workshops like PETMEI, ArabHCI and Human-Drone Interaction.